adsabs/adsabs.github.io/scixhelp/quickstart-scix/_posts/2017-10-26-searching-for-paper.md

 ### Tips
 - Use fielded queries to ensure you receive the expected results.
-- Use the [Classic Form](https://ui.adsabs.harvard.edu/#classic-form) to automatically create fielded queries and replicate the ADS Classic look and feel.
+- Use the [Classic ADS Form](https://ui.adsabs.harvard.edu/#classic-form) to automatically create fielded queries and replicate the ADS Classic look and feel.
 (Note: advanced and fulltext search fields are not available in the Classic Form.)
 - Make use of tag auto-completion when entering fielded queries to speed up search term entry.
-- It is not generally recommended that you initially search on author affiliation as a number of publishers do not provide this information to ADS.
+- It is not generally recommended that you initially search on author affiliation as a number of publishers do not provide this information to SciX.
 Additionally, variants on institution name may confuse the search results.

 ### Fielded vs. unfielded queries
 The one-box search field accepts both fielded queries, where the user specifies the field being searched (such as *year:*) along with the search terms, and unfielded queries, where no search fields are explicitly specified.
 Unfielded queries automatically search all metadata fields; this may not produce the expected results.